-83.9 WITHDRAWAL FROM CASE.
+83.9 WITHDRAWAL FROM CASE AND SUBSTITUTION OF ATTORNEYS.

-- (a) Leave of Court and Notice.
-No attorney may withdraw from any case, civil or criminal, except by leave of Court after: - (1) notice is served on both the attorney's client(s) and opposing counsel, or - (2) consent to the withdrawal is signed by the attorney and the client(s) and filed with the Court. - (b) Responsibility of Attorney.
-When an attorney of record for any reason ceases to act for a party, the party must immediately appoint another attorney or appear in person.
+(a) Leave of Court and Notice.
+Except as provided in subsection (c), no attorney may withdraw from any case, civil or criminal, except by leave of Court after filing a motion to withdraw and:

+- (1) serving notice on both the attorney's client(s) and opposing counsel and showing good cause, or - (2) attaching to the motion as an exhibit the client's written consent to the withdrawal, signed by the attorney and the client(s).

+(b) Responsibility of Attorney.
+When an attorney of record for any reason ceases to act for a party, the party must immediately retain another attorney or appear pro se.
 Until the Court authorizes withdrawal, the authority and the responsibility of the attorney shall continue for all proper purposes.